kittha/project_backend-nodejs-express-postgresql-kittha/README.md

 - Node.js: Chosen for its asynchronous and event-driven architecture, ideal for handling multiple concurrent requests efficiently.
 - Express: Selected for its minimalistic yet powerful framework that simplifies routing, middleware management, and handling HTTP requests.
+- PostgreSQL: Used as the relational database to store questions, answers, and user data, ensuring data integrity and scalability.
 - Rate Limiting Middleware: Custom rate limiting middleware is implemented to mitigate abuse and ensure fair usage of the API.
-- PostgreSQL: Used as the relational database to store questions, answers, and user data, ensuring data integrity and scalability.
+- JWT Authorization: Implemented for securing endpoints, ensuring that only authenticated users can access certain routes.
 - Swagger: Integrated for API documentation, providing clear and interactive documentation for developers consuming the API.

 ## Table of content: